 When a sensor is covered ('in the dark') the test display for that sensor should read 'H'.
 When the sensor is lit you should see an 'L' in the test display.
 For the unit to power up properly both sensors should be lit (displaying 'L').
 If you are getting an 'H' for a sensor, try shining a flashlight on the sensor to see if it switches to 'L'.
 If this works then you should either add some additional lighting to your layout at that point or move the sensors to a better lit location.
 If you have marginal light at this location you can sometimes get the sensor to work if you push it up a little further through the roadbed (do not exceed the railhead height!).

-If the lighting appears to be OK but a sensor is still 'in the dark' dismount the sensor pair and inspect the connections between the cable and the optic, and the cable and the connector.
+If the lighting appears to be OK but a sensor is still 'in the dark', try swapping cables with a working set of sensors (power down the unit before swapping cables).
+If the other set of sensors work, then the problem lies with the sensor cable, not the TrainSpeed 4 display unit.
+Dismount the sensor pair and inspect the connections between the cable and the optic, and the cable and the connector.
 Also look to see if the cable itself has been cut along its length.
-If you have a damaged sensor assembly contact TCS Inc. for technical assistance.
+If you have a damaged sensor assembly or the swapping of sensors did not work, contact TCS Inc. for technical assistance.

 Another problem that can occur is the unit powers up correctly but a train does not trigger the sensor properly.
 This can, on rare occasions, be caused by too much light (especially on the larger scales).
 It can also be caused by a short circuit in the sensor cable assembly.
-To check to see if there is too much light, put the unit in test mode as outlined above, and cover the sensor completely and tightly with a dark opaque material (usually a hand pressed down firmly will do).
+To check to see if there is too much light, put the unit in test mode for the sensor in question as outlined above, and cover the sensor completely and tightly with a dark opaque material (usually a hand pressed down firmly will do).
 If you see a change in the display from 'L' to 'H" then the sensor is working (if there is no change see the next paragraph).
 Now remove the cover and roll a train car across the sensor.
 If you do not see the display change or it does not stay 'H' while the car is over it then there is too much light.
 There are several ways to address this.
 You can recess the sensor further down into the mounting hole (even below the roadbed surface) to try to reduce the amount of light hitting the sensor.
 If this doesn't work you can use some black paint to reduce the area of the sensor's lens (ballast can be piled up around the sensor to do this too).
 Sometimes the sensor can pick up some excess light from floor reflections, so try covering the underside of the mounting hole with black tape.
 If these measures do not fix the problem contact TCS Inc. for technical assistance.

 If the above test failed, then the sensor assembly is probably bad.
-Inspect the sensor assembly for damage.
+First, try a different (previously working) sensor cable on the problem input.
+If that assembly works then inspect the problem sensor assembly for damage.
 Check to see if the leads on the optics have been bent such that they are shorting out (most likely caused while pushing the sensors up through the roadbed).
 Inspect the cable itself for damage as well.
 If you cannot get the sensor assembly working contact TCS Inc. for technical assistance.